intave/documentation/mechanics/checks-01-overview.md

 Unique in purpose and structure, each check covers a large part of the spectrum, seeking high accuracy and minimal impact on normal gameplay.

 ### What checks are there?
-In total, Intave has 11 checks
+In total, Intave has 11 checks:

 * [**AttackRaytrace**](checks-02-attackraytrace.md) *Reach and hitbox cheats*
 * [**BreakSpeedLimiter**](checks-03-breakspeedlimiter.md) *Fastbreak cheats*